rcrowther/django-img/README.md

 Now visit (probably) http://localhost:8000/image/1/ To see some *real* web code.

+### (optional) See a broken image
+USe the management command to remove reforms,

+    .manage.py reform_delete

+Goto '/media/originals' and delete the file (the file you are currently viewing as a reform).

+Now refresh the view.
+The app will try to find the reform.
+When it fails, it will attempt to make a new one.
+But because the original file is missing, it will fail to do that too, so display a generic 'broken' image.

 ### (aside) Filters
 Perhaps your first request will be how to make a new filter.